MengeCrowdSim/Menge/doc/mengeDetails/sceneSpec.md

 		<ModelN prop1="value1" prop2="value2"/>
 	</AgentProfile>

 Note, that the `<Common>` tag is no longer a self-contained tag.
 It now has a child tag: `<Property>`.
 The property tag is how we define variability for a particular property.
-We do so by sepcifying the property name (`name`) and a distribution (`dist`).
+We do so by specifying the property name (`name`) and a distribution (`dist`).
 In this case, we're defining a normal distribution with a mean value of 1.3 m/s and a standard deviation of 0.1 m/s.
 As agents are assigned this profile, their preferred speed values will be assigned according to this distribution (see @ref page_Distribution for more details).
-Any property with such a proeprty tag will have its single value overridden by the distribution.
+Any property with such a property tag will have its single value overridden by the distribution.

-The full simulation population can be decomposed into groups called "Agent sets".
-This grouping is useful for creating sets of agents with common (or similar) per-agent properties.
-For example, if I were simulating old and young pedestrians, one way in which the older population would differ from the younger distribution is that they would most likely have a slower preferred walking speed.
-The concept of "Agent set"  (and its corresponding XML tag, `<AgentSet>`) make this possible.

 @subsection subsec_sceneProfInherit Profile Inheritance